Clicky

 • Rocks can be used to create a unique frame around your subject.

 ConclusionFraming is an important element of portrait photography and natural frames can be used to create interesting compositions.
 Keep an eye out for interesting elements in your environment, such as doorways, windows, trees, or rocks, that can be used as frames for your photos.
+With a bit of creativity and practice, you can use natural frames to create stunning shots with great composition.

 Creating Depth with Leading Lines

-Leading lines are a composition technique used to create depth and draw the viewer's eye into the photo.
 This is especially important in portrait photography where the focus is on the subject.
 Leading lines help to create a sense of movement and direct the viewer's attention towards the subject.
 Leading lines can be used to create depth by leading the eye from one point to another, or by providing a sense of direction and flow.
 They can be created with elements of the scene, such as paths, rivers, trees, buildings or natural elements like rocks or logs.
 They can also be created with lines created by the photographer, such as lines created by shadows or a camera angle.
 When using leading lines, it's important to keep in mind that they should lead the viewer's eye towards the subject.

 It's also important to consider how the lines will interact with other elements in the frame.
 For example, if using a path as a leading line, it should lead the viewer's eye directly towards the subject and not be interrupted by other elements in the frame.
 Using leading lines can help to create an interesting composition and draw the viewer's eye into the photo.
 Here are some tips for using leading lines in your portrait photos:

 • Look for natural elements in the scene that can be used as leading lines, such as paths, rivers, trees, or rocks.